timetag/timetag.github.io/docs/python.rst

         In multi-threading analysis, however, there will usually be the same amount of "last" task descriptors missing during the fisrt iteration, as the number of threads you use.
 You will also end up with that amount of task descriptor in the end.
 For some analysis, like correlation which yields histograms, you can use ``eta.aggregrate`` later to merge the analysis results from those tasks into one.
 But it won't change the fact that they are essentialy many different independent analysis.

+- ``stop_with_source``
+    Stop the analysis when any of the sources reaches its end.
+Set it to False if you want to run simulation without any source.

 eta.aggregrate(list_of_tasks, sum_results=True):
 ......